Cocktail Glossary

 Cocktail Bitters, Aperitifs, and Amari

-The same cannot be said about digestifs or an amaro.
-These dark spirits are loaded with rich, complex, sometimes challenging flavor combinations and can range from moderately to quite aggressively bitter.
-And unlike a cocktail bitters, they are usually used in much larger volume than just a few drops.
-While they make lovely additions to many cocktails, most of the time an amaro is to be drunk neat -- hang around in enough bars and you'll certainly see folks asking for pours of Montenegro or Fernet, especially at the end of a session to cleanse the palate.
+The same cannot be said about digestifs/amari.
+These dark spirits are loaded with rich, complex, often challenging flavor combinations and can range from moderately to aggressively bitter.
+And unlike a cocktail bitters, they are usually used in significant volumes.
+While they make lovely additions to many cocktail, they are more often sipped neat -- hang around in enough bars and you'll certainly see folks asking for pours of Montenegro or Fernet, especially at the end of a session to cleanse the palate.

-• Cocktail bitters will not push a drink one way or another on the bitterness scale.
+• Cocktail bitters will not usually push a drink one way or another on the bitterness scale.
 They're used lightly to add subtle interest.

 Clarified Milk Punch